Discovery Plugin Documentation¶

 def _load_model(self, **kwargs):

-config_name = kwargs.get('config_name')
+config_name = params.config_name

-device = kwargs.get('device', 'cpu')
+device = params.device

-model = EasyInferenceModel(
+model = TimedInferenceModel(

 config_name=config_name,